 A new interior space for Dundee

 The tools available to make buildings and objects are more sophisticated and wide-ranging than ever.
 But the increasing use of digital tools tends to produce an urban environment where buildings look and feel increasingly similar.

-'Making Room' explores the relationship between contemporary production techniques and traditional building crafts.
-A range of examples found throughout Dundee will act as inspiration for the project.
-The finished structure will be transferred to Central Library as an area for learning made by, and for, the people of Dundee.
+During the previous months, prototypes, material tests, sketches and failed experiments filled the gallery and revealed the process of making.
+The finished structure will be transferred to Central Library in Autumn 2021 as an area for learning made by, and for, the people of Dundee.

 Assemble are a collective whose work focuses on the design and production of the built environment.
 Our Michelin Design Gallery showcases Assemble’s previous projects and Making Room’s development, with the developing structure located adjacent to our Scottish Design Galleries.